ABOUT THE SCHOOL TRAVEL FORUM

 Keith Sharkey is Managing Director of the Halsbury Travel Keith was formerly a teacher of modern foreign languages, having taught for 17 years.
 The company was incorporated in 1986 by Keith and his wife, Sue, and has developed from a home-based business, in the early years, to an organisation with 60+ staff and around 50,000 passengers a year.
 Under Keith’s leadership, Halsbury has grown to organise group and educational tours to around 40 countries for some 42 curriculum areas, including languages, history, ski, sports, music and work experience trips.
 With 30+ years' experience of growing in a market dominated by large, often multi-national firms, we are proud of our family-firm origins (the 3rd generation now involved!) and friendly personalised customer service.
 We look forward to continuing to grow and to helping Schools, Groups and other STF members in any way we can.

-My two years on the STF committee have been thoroughly rewarding and I am proud of our achievements and the future plans we have for the forum.
+My three years on the STF committee have been thoroughly rewarding and I am proud of our achievements and the future plans we have for the forum.

-I have worked for Equity for over six years and I am currently responsible for the operations team who deliver all tours and ski trips.
+I have worked for Equity for over eight years and I am currently responsible for the UK operations team who deliver all tours and ski trips and our Sales team.

 My career has offered a wealth of experience in all aspects of educational travel, which has been useful in my position on the committee.
 I initially started overseas in Equity’s alpine club hotel program and was lucky enough to be based in both America and Europe.
 The time in the mountains gave me a superb understanding of the ski industry and offered a fantastic chance to work, live and ski in the mountains for six months a year.

-I returned to the UK three years ago, working full time in our office in Brighton as Head of Operations.
+I returned to the UK four years ago, working full time in our office in Brighton as Head of Operations